70 years of progress in cervical cancer research

 In the early 1990s, scientists discovered that exposure to HPV could lead to cervical cancer over time, thanks in part to research led by our former chief scientist, Professor Karen Vousden.

-Thanks to that research, we knew that if we could prevent or cure infection with HPV, it could lead to a decrease in the number of cervical cancer cases.
+Thanks to that research, we knew that preventing or curing HPV infections could cut the number of cervical cancer cases.

 A study led by scientists at our Beatson Institute, Glasgow, was the first to demonstrate an effective vaccine against a papillomavirus in cows.